 Altitude: 3,140 m

-Nimmu to Phang: Depart Nimmu for Phang where we visit the monastery and do a village walk.
+Nimmu to Phyang: Depart Nimmu for Phyang where we visit the monastery and do a village walk.

 Saboo: Visit Thiksey, Hemis and Chemrey Monasteries